-Grazing by stock has been allowed in the parks' wilderness for many years.
+Grazing by stock has been allowed in the parks' wilderness since well before they were established.
 The impacts of grazing are analyzed and alternatives for grazing and grazing management are considered.
 The alternatives also evaluate the necessity of all stock-related structures and facilities (e.g., drift fences and hitchrails) and a range of options for their management is provided.
 Appendix D includes an updated Stock Use and Meadow Monitoring and Management Strategy.